Skip to main content

-When you feel confident, your body language shows it.
-Confident people hold their head up high and stretch their arms wide.
-Even if you don’t feel assured, standing with your head held high and arms outstretched can make yourself more confident.
+Even if you don’t feel assured, standing with your head held high and arms outstretched can make you more confident.
 It’s called power posing, and this technique can improve your next presentation.

 What is power posing?

-When you face stage fright before a presentation, you can power pose to influence your hormone balance.
-This can help you feel more confident and therefore perform better.
-Making a power gesture, such as stretching your arms out like a superhero, reduces the stress hormone cortisol and increases testosterone and adrenaline, both associated with risk-taking.
+Power posing can help you feel more confident and perform better when you face stage fright before a presentation.
+Making a power gesture, such as stretching your arms like a superhero, reduces the stress hormone cortisol and increases testosterone and adrenaline, both associated with risk-taking.
 These chemical changes strengthen your resolve when entering an intimidating social situation, like public speaking.
-You only need to hold these poses for a couple minutes to notice positive effects.
+You only need to hold these poses for a couple of minutes to notice positive effects.

 Tell your story with captivating presentations